Steering wheel: Passenger cars

-Steering wheels for passenger automobiles are generally circular and are mounted to the steering column by a hub connected to the outer ring of the steering wheel by one or more spokes (single spoke wheels being a rather rare exception).
-Other types of vehicles may use the circular design, a butterfly shape, or some other shape.
+Steering wheels for passenger automobiles are generally circular.
+They are mounted to the steering column by a hub connected to the outer ring of the steering wheel by one or more spokes (single spoke wheels being a relatively rare exception).
+Other types of vehicles may use a modified circular design, a butterfly shape, or some other shape, such as a yoke.
+On some Tesla models, the steering control is through a yoke rectangle shaped with rounded edges and two pistol grips.
+The C8 Corvette includes a square-type steering wheel with rounded corners, described as a 'squircle'.
+The objective of the flat bottom is to ease diver egress while the flattened top enhances the line of sight when driving.
+General Motors applied for a US patent for a modular steering control that can be updated with components or changed in shape ranging from a traditional circle to a yoke.

 In countries where cars must drive on the left side of the road, the steering wheel is typically on the right side of the car (right-hand drive or RHD); the converse applies in countries where cars drive on the right side of the road (left-hand drive or LHD).

 In addition to its use in steering, the steering wheel is the usual location for a button to activate the car's horn.
 Modern automobiles may have other controls, such as cruise control, audio system, and telephone controls, as well as paddle-shifters, built into the steering wheel to minimize the extent to which the driver must take their hands off the wheel.